-“If you cannot tell from the name of this company, your first bite of her famous pie crust cookie will,” raves Food Editor Kysha Harris.
+“If you cannot tell from the name of this company, your first bite of her famous pie crust cookie will,” raves Editor Kysha Harris.
 “Let me say that again for all of my buttery, flaky, delicate crust fans: pie...crust...cookie.”

 She’s talking about the popular cookie from Janie’s Life-Changing Baked Goods, based in East Harlem, and a product of that community’s Hot Bread Kitchen incubator program.

 “What makes this cookie taste even sweeter is owner Janie Deegan’s journey to this well-deserved victory.
-Janie has overcome obstacles, worked hard, and been extremely resourceful at continuing to build her business before and during the pandemic,” Kysha adds.
+Janie has overcome obstacles, worked hard, and been extremely resourceful at continuing to build her business.”
+Harris adds.

 League of Kitchens

-It’s easy to see why League of Kitchens is our Editorial Director, Heather Ramsdell’s resounding pick.
+It’s easy to see why League of Kitchens is former Editorial Director, Heather Ramsdell’s resounding pick.
 “Lisa Gross created a business that goes so far beyond cooking classes,” she explains.
-Based in New York City, the immigrant women who make up League of Kitchens lead cooking workshops—and give you insight into their food traditions—directly from their homes (these classes are currently offered online).
+Based in New York City, the immigrant women who make up League of Kitchens lead cooking workshops—and give you insight into their food traditions—directly from their homes (these classes are all offered online).